51 Catchy Email Subject Lines Proven To Boost Conversions

 You can also take a positive view on a controversial topic to get people to open your emails more often.

-I won’t provide an example here because it would repeat some of the formula fill-ins from before, but make sure you stand behind what you say.
+We won’t provide an example here because it would repeat some of the formula fill-ins from before, but make sure you stand behind what you say.
 Don’t use a controversial topic just to get people to read your emails.
 They’ll feel deceived.

 (Industry Authority Name) Talks About (Controversial Topic)